-Man is changing nature at such a rate that species may no longer be able to adapt, leading to a major extinction crisis, scientists say.
+Humans are changing nature at such a rate that species may no longer be able to adapt, leading to a major extinction crisis, scientists say.
 Some numbers:

-- One in four mammals, one in eight birds, one in three amphibians and nearly half of freshwater turtles are under threat, according to the World Conservation Union's (IUCN) Red List.
+- One in four mammals, one in eight birds, one in three amphibians and nearly half of freshwater turtles are threatened, according to the “Red List” of the World Conservation Union (IUCN).

-- At least 15.589 species are at risk of extinction, according to the 2004 Red List, ie 7.266 animal species and 8.323 species of plants and lichens.
+- At least 15.589 species are facing a risk of extinction, according to the 2004 red list, ie 7.266 animal species and 8.323 species of plants and lichens.

 sources: International mail